What details can UpGuard Vendor Risk provide about a vendor?

 You'll be able to request remediation of risks identified in security questionnaires or any of the risks identified in the vendor's risk profile.

-The additional evidence can be used to upload documents, like audit reports or completed security questionnaires, and capture identified risks.
+The additional evidence page can be used to upload documents, like audit reports or completed security questionnaires, and capture identified risks.
 All documents uploaded to questionnaires completed by the vendor can also be found here.